srishhk/Stock-Price-Analysis/README.md

-# Stock-Price-Analysis
+# Stock Price Analysis using R

 Stock price analysis is a handy way for investors to spot market momentum and trend shifts.
 In this mini‑project we tap into the quantmod toolkit to pull live price data and layer on moving‑average insights.

 ⚙️ What you’ll need

-1. R installed locally
+R installed locally

-2. A working internet connection (to retrieve current price data)
+A working internet connection (to retrieve current price data)

 🛠️ R packages

-1. quantmod – grabs market data with a single line
+quantmod – grabs market data with a single line

-2. TTR – supplies a rich set of technical‑analysis functions
+TTR – supplies a rich set of technical‑analysis functions

 📝 Workflow